Flavor & Ingredient Tips

 -

-Bake in the preheated oven for 12 to 15 minutes or until the tops are golden brown and a toothpick inserted comes out clean.
+Bake for 12 to 15 minutes, until the tops are golden and a toothpick inserted into the center comes out clean.

 -

-While the biscuits bake, prepare the dairy-free butter spread by mixing softened dairy-free butter, finely chopped fresh sage, and a pinch of salt in a small bowl until creamy.
+While the biscuits bake, stir the softened dairy-free butter, chopped fresh sage, and a pinch of salt in a small bowl until creamy.

 -